gatorpazz/gatorpazz.github.io/growth-vs-fixed-mindset.md

   *Study shows more likely to cheat rather than study next time if they failed a test
   *Another study shows they'll find someone worse to feel better about themselves
   *Tend to run from the error rather than engage with the error (brain scan)

+3. Growth mindset
+  *Not afraid to mess up
+  *Engages errors to better themselves
+  *Focuses on the process rather than the end goal